ursatile/css4eng/201-basic-css-selectors.md

   * A specific ID should never appear more than once on the same page.
 * Grouped and nested selectors allow us to target elements based on their *ancestry*
 * Conflicting rules are applied based on their CSS specificity
-  * Element IDs are dragons 🐉
+  * Element IDs are T-rexes 🦖
   * Class names are tigers 🐅
   * Element types are geese 🪿
-  * Inline styles are a Star Destroyer
+  * Inline styles are dragons 🐉
-  * The `!important` rule is a Jedi Master
+  * The `!important` rule is a wizard 🧙🏼‍♂️
+  * Tigers always beat geese, T-rexes always beat tigers, dragons always beat T-rexes, wizards always beat dragons, and nothing can beat a wizard riding a dragon.